by Farrah Serroukh and Louise Johns-Shepherd

 We publish a Reflecting Realities report every year and have done so since July 2018.

 There are now six Reflecting Realities reports.These reports, identify and evaluate representation within picture books, fiction and non-fiction for ages 3–11 and provide a benchmark to track and understand progress.
-Each report provides guidance informed by what we have observed in the titles submitted in each cycle.
+Each report provides guidance informed by what we observe in the titles submitted in each cycle.
 This guidance is devised to support both producers and consumers of children’s literature to be more critically reflective.
 This in turn enables publishers to produce better quality inclusive literature and teachers to be more considered in their curation of their book stock.

 Since the first report we have received a great deal of interest in this work and many questions about the rationale, methodology, findings and guidance.
-We have been clear and open about that methodology since we the publication of our first survey.
+We have been clear and open about that methodology since the publication of our first survey.
 We use the same method every year in order to compare the surveys year on year.
 This provides a benchmark and a useful set of figures for the publishing industry as well as allowing us to draw out trends and patterns.

-We have outlined the methodology in every report and we have a steering group of eminent, people who work in this field who scrutinise our work.
-We want to be transparent so we have summarised our methodology and our process in detail here for readers who are new to this work.
+From the first publication, we have shared the methodology we use and we have a steering group of eminent, people who work in this field who scrutinise our work.
+We want to continue to be transparent so we have summarised our methodology and our process in detail here for readers who are new to this work.

 1. We invite UK Publishers of Children’s Literature to identify, collate and submit every title in their stock catalogue that: